Pepijn Doesburg: Club career

+On 31 August 2023, Doesburg was loaned by VVV-Venlo, with an option to buy.
+On 5 April 2024, he signed a permanent deal with the club; a two-year contract.

+On 20 January 2025, Doesburg signed a one-and-a-half-year contract with Trenčín in Slovakia.
+He scored on his debut for Trenčín in a 1:0 win over Komárno.

 Personal life

 His grandfather is former Dutch international footballer Pim Doesburg, who holds the record for Eredivisie appearances of 687.
-Unlike his grandfather tho Pepjin explained he couldn’t be a goalkeeper as he was useless with his hands.
+Unlike his grandfather though Pepijn explained he couldn't be a goalkeeper as he was useless with his hands.
 He credited his grandfather with passing on advice around the mental toughness required to play professionally which helped Pepjin with the mentality required to help overcome injuries in his career.